-If there is an approved building permit but no planning permit, or you are proposing to extend or amend an existing planning permit, you can view the Transitional Provisions Fact Sheet.
-You can also check with our planning department.
+If there is an approved building permit but no planning permit, or you are proposing to extend or amend an existing planning permit, you should check with our planning department.

 What does it mean if only part of my land is included in the updated mapping?